nuta/vhpc2025-keynote/slides.md

 <nuta@seiya.me>

 ---
+layout: center
+---

 # What I'm going to talk about

-- ❌ Writing a hypervisor from scratch in 45 minutes
+- ❌ Writing a hypervisor from scratch in 40 minutes

 - ❌ Being able to write a hypervisor from scratch

-- ✅ Rediscover the not-so-obvious perspective on virtualization: **virtualization are not only about implementing fast virtual machines!**
+- ✅ (hardware-assisted) virtualization are not only for VMs!

 ---
 layout: two-cols-header